A service area can help you answer the following types of questions:

-The Mode drop-down list lets you choose a travel mode, which is a group of settings that together model the movement of pedestrians, cars, trucks, or other travel mode.
+The Mode drop-down list allows you to choose a travel mode, which is a group of settings that together model the movement of pedestrians, cars, trucks, or another travel mode.
 The choices available in the drop-down list depend on the travel modes that are configured on the network data source that the network analysis layer is referencing.

-You can choose to create a service area by accumulating travel time or other cost in the direction away from or toward the facility.
+You can choose to create a service area by accumulating travel time or other cost in the direction away from or toward the facility, as follows: